ratherlongname/tab-saver/README.md

   - [ ] how to load dev builds to browser
 - [ ] Handle disallowed tabs like New Tab, about:...
 - [ ] Work with incognito
+- [ ] Release properly with post to HN
 - [ ] Make basic documentation in asciidoc or restructured text